Diamond Sunrise

 Requirements for advancement to Level 3:

-• Approval by the Council of Guides (simple majority)
+• Approval by the Inner Council (simple majority)

 Level 3: Adept